 XENIA CONCERTS was launched by the Cecilia String Quartet during the 2014/2015 season as a pilot program to address a barrier in the arts: while it may be a generalization to attach elitism to all classical music concerts, it is difficult to deny that the rich tradition often suggests a very distinctive audience – one that enjoys the art form in stillness and silence.
 Consequently, people living with autism are often not welcomed to attend these concerts because they have tendencies to move around and make sound.
 Despite this unfortunate reality, recent scholarship shows that live classical concerts make powerful impressions on those with autism, and can greatly improve their quality of life.

 Xenia Concerts Inc. firmly believe that live classical concerts should be inclusive events that enrich the lives of all types of audiences, and that everyone deserves equal access to high quality live performances of classical music.
-It is this belief that led the members of the Cecilia String Quartet to develop the initial offering of Xenia Concerts Inc: a series of concerts designed to welcome children on the autism spectrum and their families.
-While the concerts are open to the general public, our unique approach to programming makes these chamber music performances more accessible and appealing for those living with autism while still presenting incredible artists performing incredible classical and jazz masterpieces.
+While Xenia Concerts are open to the general public, our unique approach to programming makes these chamber music performances more accessible and appealing for those living with autism while presenting incredible artists performing classical and jazz masterpieces.
 Xenia Concerts happen in spaces that allow audiences to listen in the way they feel most comfortable, even if this means moving around and making sound.
 Audience members can sit, stand, dance, and play with toys as they enjoy the music.

-In May 2016 Xenia Concerts Inc. officially became a Non-Profit Organization, and is working with other organizations across North America to bring Xenia Concerts to more and more communities.
+In May 2017 Xenia Concerts Inc. officially became a Registered Charity.
+Xenia Concerts Inc. is working with other organizations across North America to bring Xenia Concerts to more and more communities.
 In the future, Xenia Concerts Inc. will develop new projects that will bring incredible music and art to every person in society regardless of what might stand in their way.

 Xenia Concerts Inc. Board of Directors